carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .output}

+As outcomes you should get a folder comprised mainly by the following files:
+* **`.gbk` files** For each Biosynthetic Gene cluster region found.
+* **`.json` file** To know the input file name, the antiSMASH used
+      version and the regions data (id,sequence_data)
+* **`index.html` file** To visualize the outcomes from the analysis.

+In order to acces to that results, we can use scp protocol to
+download the directory in your local computer.

 On your local machine, open a GIT bash terminal in the
 **destiny** folder and execture the following command:
 ~~~
-$ scp -r user@bioinformatica.matmor.unam.mx:~/gm_workshop_results/antismash/Streptococcus_agalactie_A909.prokka/* ~/Downloads/.
+$ scp -r user@bioinformatica.matmor.unam.mx:~/gm_workshop_results/antismash/S*A909.prokka/* ~/Downloads/.
 ~~~
 {: .language-bash}

-And finally, you can open the `index.html` file on your **Local** web browser.
+Once in your local machine, you can open the `index.html`
+file on your local web browser.

-As outcomes you should get a folder comprised mainly by the following files:
-* **`.gbk` files** For each Biosynthetic Gene cluster region found.
-* **`.json` file** To know the input file name, the antiSMASH used version and the regions data (id,sequence_data)
-* **`index.html` file** To visualize the outcomes from the analysis.

-## antiSMASH web services
-antiSMASH can be also used through this [web:](https://antismash.secondarymetabolites.org/#!/start)
-You will be asked to give your email.
-Then, the results
-will be sent to you and you will be allowed to donwload a
-folder with the annotations.

 ## Understanding the output